arcadon42/Get_next_line/README.md

     the buffer content with the previous buffer content.
 This is important to capture any remaining data that didn't end with a newline character.
-    4. Allocating and Returning Line: After processing and concatenating the buffers, you allocate memory for a new string that contains the entire line without the newline character.
+    4. Allocating and Returning Line: After processing and concatenating the buffers, you allocate memory for a new string that contains the entire line without a newline character.
 This is the string that the function will return.
     5. Memory Management: You mentioned that you release the memory allocated for intermediate buffers and return values accordingly:1 if a newline was found, 0 for end of file, and -1 for any error or invalid parameter conditions.
     6. Error Handling: You've also noted that if there are issues with parameters (like BUFFER_SIZE being <= 0) or if